 A ground electromagnetic geophysical survey was carried out during the winter of 2018 to further explore gravity anomalies identified during a summer 2016 survey with the goal of identifying specific areas of conductance and better define drill targets on the Perch Property.
-A total of 16.0 line-km were surveyed using a PROMIS electromagnetic system.
-Results of the survey are being compiled and interpreted.
+A total of 22.7 line-km were surveyed using a PROMIS Horizontal Loop Electromagnetic (HLEM) system.
+The interpreted HLEM conductors are in fair agreement with a previous airborne VTEM survey carried out in 2007.
+An interpreted cross structure from inversions of the HLEM data is also in good agreement with interpreted magnetic cross structural features.